Coronavirus Disease 2019 (COVID-19)

 Diagnostic Tests

-1. Identification of the etiologic agent: The key diagnostic method is detection of genetic material from the virus using reverse transcriptase–polymerase chain reaction (RT-PCR), with RT-PCR from nasopharyngeal swabs (NPSs) considered the reference standard.
-Other specimen types include lower respiratory tract samples (only in intubated patients; endotracheal aspirates [ETAs] or bronchoalveolar lavage [BAL]), mid-turbinate swabs, throat swabs, uninduced sputum, and even spit.
-As the sensitivity of tests may vary, a high index of clinical suspicion has to be considered even in patients with negative test results.
-Therefore, the strategy of obtaining an NPS first is recommended in hospitalized patients with suspected COVID-19.
-If the initial test is negative, a lower respiratory sample can then be obtained as needed.
+1. Identification of the etiologic agent: The key diagnostic method is detection of viral genetic material using reverse transcriptase–polymerase chain reaction (RT-PCR), with RT-PCR from nasopharyngeal swabs (NPSs) considered the reference standard.
+Other specimen types include lower respiratory tract samples (intubated patients only; endotracheal aspirates [ETAs] or bronchoalveolar lavage [BAL]), mid-turbinate swabs, throat swabs, uninduced sputum, and even spit.
+As sensitivity remains imperfect (although it may be as high as 95%), a high index of clinical suspicion has to be considered even in patients with negative test results.
+In hospitalized patients with suspected COVID-19, it is therefore recommended to obtain an NPS first and if the initial test result is negative, it can be followed with a lower respiratory tract sample as needed.
 Of note, the sensitivity of specimens varies with the course of the illness, and the sensitivity of upper airway samples may be lower than of those obtained from lower airways later in the course of symptomatic disease.
 In general, sensitivity is likely highest at the beginning of symptoms and then declines.

 2. Serologic tests: Serologic tests are not generally recommended as clinical tests to diagnose active COVID-19, as they usually yield negative results in early infection.
 They have greater utility for epidemiologic purposes.
-One application of serologic tests may be in the presence of postinfectious complications, such as MIS in children (MIS-C) where NPS testing is negative.
+One application of serologic tests may be in the presence of postinfectious complications, such as MIS in children (MIS-C) where NPS testing yields negative results.
 Additionally, the target of serologic testing may depend on vaccination status.
-Anti-spike (S) antibodies are generated with both vaccination and infection, whereas anti-nucleocapsid (N) antibodies are generated by infection alone.
-However, the conversion of N antibodies in individuals with infection after vaccination may be diminished, and needs to be interpreted with caution.Evidence 6Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
+Anti-spike (S) antibodies are produced with both vaccination and infection, whereas anti-nucleocapsid (N) antibodies are generated by infection alone.
+However, the conversion of N antibodies in individuals with infection after vaccination may be diminished and needs to be interpreted with caution.Evidence 7Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Follmann D, Janes HE, Buhule OD, et al. Antinucleocapsid Antibodies After SARS-CoV-2 Infection in the Blinded Phase of the Randomized, Placebo-Controlled mRNA-1273 COVID-19 Vaccine Efficacy Clinical Trial.
 Ann Intern Med.
 2022 Sep;175(9):1258-1265. doi: 10.7326/M22-1300.
 Epub 2022 Jul 5.
 PMID: 35785530; PMCID: PMC9258784.

 3. Other tests:

 1) Laboratory tests: Patients commonly have leukopenia and lymphopenia, but leukocytosis may also occur.
 Procalcitonin levels are usually normal but may be elevated in patients requiring admission to the ICU.
 Serum aminotransferase levels may be increased.
-Thrombocytopenia, ferritin, CRP, and D-dimer levels correlate with disease severity.
+Thrombocytopenia, ferritin, C-reactive protein (CRP), and D-dimer levels correlate with disease severity.

 2) Radiography: